 On an annual basis the Council has an Awards Ceremony that recognises the best achievements of staff during the preceding year.
-This ceremony takes the form of a dinner and dance for nominees and partners; the cost of the occasion is off-set through sponsorship from businesses and partners.
+In previous years the ceremony took place in the evening in the form of a dinner and dance for nominees and partners and the cost of the occasion is off-set through sponsorship from businesses and partners.
+The awards ceremony in the future will take place during the day and all staff will be invited to attend the event to recognise staff achievements during the year.

-The Council offers a salary sacrifice scheme to employees for the purchase of bicycles and childcare vouchers.
+The Council offers a salary sacrifice scheme to employees for the purchase of bicycles.
+In December 2018, the Council introduced another salary sacrifice scheme for the purchase of cars.
 There is no cost to the Council of these schemes.